 The Wait Pool

-While your child is in the wait pool, please continue to keep your child’s application current by submitting new school reports to the Admissions Office as they become available.
+While your child is in the wait pool, please continue to keep the application current by submitting new school reports to the Admissions Office as they become available.

 CitizenshipA valid passport must be submitted as proof of citizenship.
 Birth certificates and expired passports will not be accepted.

-Priority Categories for Admission (Kindergarten-Grade 12)In keeping with its Mission statement, AES will ensure that a seat is available for all Priority Category 1 applicants that satisfy the general eligibility criteria for admissions.
-As space becomes available, AES will release seats for other eligible students in the order specified by the priority categories listed below, by completed date of application within each category :
+Priority Categories for Admission (Kindergarten-Grade 12)In keeping with its board policy, AES will ensure that a seat is available for all Priority Category 1 applicants that satisfy the general eligibility criteria for admissions.
+As space becomes available, AES will release seats for other eligible students in the order specified by the priority categories listed below, by date of application within each category :

 - All U.S. citizens, children of U.S. citizens, children of eligible faculty and administrators.